gsub17/JAVA-Code/README.md

 # JAVA-Code
-These are the java codes which I make during my java classes in Coding Block
+These are the java codes which I build during my java classes in Coding Block